Stefanie80/libPofo/README.txt

 the lib about 5% smaller.
 Then you can run "make test" to build a "Test.exe" that uses some of the routines in the Library.

+Update:
+I found out that either the gets() or the fputs() routine in the stdio.s of Desmet 2.51 crash the Portfolio.
+It works well with Desmet 3.1 however.
+Too sad that i don't have the sources for the 2.51 librarys.
+I will try to find a workaround for this.
+I really want the 2.51 version to work, because the 3.1 needs too much RAM to compile usefull programs on the 128k-Portfolio.
+It should work with more RAM though.

 Happy Hacking!